Martin of Gerstmann

-In 1571 he was made a noble and on July 1, 1574AD his Chapter elected him bishop.
+In 1571 he was made a noble, and on 1 July 1574 his Chapter elected him bishop.
 As bishop he tried to keep a good relationship with Protestants and allow for freedom of religion in the principality.
 On the other hand, at the Synod in 1580.
 Adopted the provisions of the Council of Trent.
-Martin Gerstmann died 23 June 1585AD In Nysa and was buried in the church of St. James in Nysa.
+Martin Gerstmann died on 23 June 1585 in Neisse and was buried in the church of St. James in Nysa.